 We'll have fun, work hard and make a difference!

 Though this trail feels hot and dry through most of the summer, it's plagued by drainage problems that make for incongruously wet and muddy conditions underfoot.
 We'll camp on the shores of tranquil Eightmile Lake and spend the work days constructing a turnpike of rock and gravel through a particularly marshy stretch of trail.
 This is a crucial and long-deferred project that, once completed, will improve conditions for both legions of hikers and the land itself.

 Camping and Hiking Information

 - Weather: Be prepared for variable conditions including heat, cold, wind and rain

-- Initial hike to camp: Either Drake Creek, 4 miles and 800' gain and then 800' loss or Lucky Jim Pass, 5.5 miles and 2000' total gain, at a moderate pace while carrying your backpack fully loaded with all provisions including camping gear and food, plus WTA-provided tools.
+- Initial hike to camp: 3 miles with 1400 feet of elevation gain at a moderate pace while carrying your backpack fully loaded with all provisions including camping gear and food, plus tools (provided by WTA)

-- Expected daily hike: Up to 4 miles roundtrip with up to 1000 feet of elevation gain at a moderate pace while carrying your daypack plus tools.
+- Expected daily hike: 3-4 miles roundtrip with up to 500 feet of elevation gain at a moderate pace while carrying your daypack plus tools

 - Day 1: Meet the crew rain or shine, then hike in, begin work on the project and set up camp